 Anyone, who has to cite a law — including the 14th Amendment — has disqualified their own argument.
 The 14th Amendment to the Constitution did not change the eligibility requirements for the presidency.

 Congress is empowered by the Constitution to make naturalization laws, according to US Constitution, Article I, Section 8.
 However, they cannot directly create a natural born citizen.

 “The Congress shall have Power….
 To establish a uniform Rule of Naturalization…”

 Voters could enforce this requirement, themselves, if they did not vote for candidates they believe are ineligible.
-If only a relatively small fraction of the voters refuse to vote for them, it will have a devastating impact on ineligible candidates, since elections often turn on a few percent of the vote.
+If only a relatively small fraction of the voters just refuse to vote for unqualified posers for the presidency, it will have a devastating impact on ineligible candidates, since elections often turn on a few percent of the vote.
 Do not depend on our corrupt political elites or courts to decide for you what the term means.
 Take action, yourself, at the ballot box.
 Just stop voting for ineligible candidates for president or vice president.

 Quotes from the “Law of Nations” by Emmerich Vattel